 - Applicants must be U.S. citizens or permanent residents.

-	- Participants agree to submit all required reporting documentation prior to the AACAP Annual Meeting, including a final report, a copy of the new research poster, a thank you letter to the funder, and an evaluation of the program completed by the participant and the mentor.
+- Participants agree to submit all required reporting documentation directly after the AACAP Annual Meeting, including a final report, a copy of the new research poster (if applicable), a copy of a thank you letter to the funder, and an evaluation of the program completed by the participant and the mentor.

 - Participants agree to participate in all annual surveys as part of the program's evaluation process.

 - [NOTE: Meeting format, dates and times are subject to change]

 The merit-based process, which takes place during March-April involves the following:

 Administrative Review - Submissions are vetted for completion of required application materials.
 Incomplete applications will not be forwarded for further review.
 Please ensure you meet the eligibility requirements and have submitted all requested application materials before finalizing your application.